Hospital Wireless Network Planning: Design for the Future

 Any RTLS implementation must assume a steady increase in the number of devices to be tracked.
 Planning for the future is a major step in designing a hospital wireless network.
 One example of future planning is designing a hospital wireless network that currently tracks 8,000 tagged devices but will cover 12,000 tagged devices next year, increasing in the years after.

 Although there is an increasing need and reliance on wireless networks, hospitals must also consider a high-bandwidth wired network.
-Wired networks and LAN provide essential redundancy for a hospital wireless network, allowing for high-resolution medical images to be transfered and other advantages.
+Wired networks and LAN provide essential redundancy for a hospital wireless network, allowing for high-resolution medical images to be transferred and other advantages.

 SecurEdge Networks designs wired and wireless networks for hospitals, schools and large enterprises.